OpenKnowledgeMaps/Headstart/README.md

 	npm start

+Note: you can also set the skin in this step as an argument to the `npm start` command (e.g. `npm start -- --env skin=triple`).

+The browser will automatically open a new window with the example specified by the skin.

-Point your browser to one of the following addresses:
+Alternatively, you can point your browser to one of the following addresses:

 	http://localhost:8080/project_website/base.html
 	http://localhost:8080/project_website/pubmed.html